clickclacknvrwhack/clickclacknvrwhack/README.md

 I build sites primarily on WordPress using _s and bootstrap for theme development.

-I'm looking to branch get into VR in 2022.
+I'm always looking to branch out.

-I can be reach at christian@clickfoundry.co
+You can reach me at christian@clickfoundry.co

 <!---